Go To Great Panes, Kathryn Maloney ©2011

 This post is copyrighted–you do not have permission to repost this content elsewhere but you are welcome to link to it if you’d like to share the information.

-Before we get to postage there’s two important things about packaging your international shipments:
+Before we get to postage there are two important things about packaging your international shipments:

-2. Always include an invoice that reflects the contents & their price (having the recipient info there is good too).
 I know a lot of folks don’t bother with receipt of any kind when mailing out their goods, but with international packages it is important to have it in the package–and required by law in some countries.
+If you are shipping to Germany–be sure to include 2 copies of the invoice on the outside of the package in an accessible sleeve/envelope.
+More on that here.

 If customs decides to stop your package (they do random picks), they will try to confirm the package value, and if your package has supporting documents inside that match what the customs form declares, they will usually go with that.
-If you don’t have info about the price of the goods inside, or are missing a customs form all together, they can guess at the value, and it is usually a much higher guess than what was actually paid causing a hassle for your buyer.
+If you don’t have the price & description of the goods inside, or are missing a customs form and/or receipt all together, they can guess at the value, and it is usually a much higher guess than what was actually paid causing a hassle for your customer.

-We struggled with setting prices for international shipping, but after some research we came up with this plan:
+We struggled with setting prices for international shipping, but after some research we came up with this breakdown of the rates–one for domestic packages & three for international destinations:

-• United States (on Etsy you’ll also need “United States Minor Outlying Islands” and US Territories each as its own entry, shipping USPS the rates are the same as zone 8 shipping)
+• United States (on Etsy you’ll also need “United States Minor Outlying Islands” and US Territories each as its own entry at the USA rate, shipping USPS the rates are the same as domestic zone 9 shipping)

 • Canada